-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums. - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled and Working Individual (QDWI): Helps pay Part A premiums
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments). - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums. - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled and Working Individual (QDWI): Helps pay Part A premiums

-Section 2.4 Here is the plan service area for CareNeeds (HMO D-SNP)
+Section 2.4 Here is the plan service area for CareNeeds (HMO SNP)

-Although Medicare is a Federal program, CareNeeds (HMO D-SNP) is available only to individuals who live in our plan service area.
+Although Medicare is a federal program, CareNeeds (HMO SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.